HindTayeb/chill.github.io/README.md

-under construction pixel-art web page displaying music playlist using html, css, and javascript. it's my first time creating a website from scratch and only code. this website is only for entertaining.
+pixel-art web page displaying music playlist using html, css, and javascript. it's my first time creating a website from scratch and only code. this website is only for entertaining.

 the music list: